Intrinsic time gravity, heat kernel regularization, and emergence of Einstein's theory: Introduction and Fundamentals of intrinsic time gravity

-is a scalar density of weight one\cite{SOOYU}.
+which generates evolution in global intrinsic time interval $\delta T$\footnote{A comparison of the reduced Hamiltonian of scalar field time, York extrinsic time and intrinsic time can be found in Ref.\cite{second}}.
+A full canonical analysis of the resultant two physical d.o.f. and the reduced phase space, together with a discussion of the system of second class Dirac constraints, and the associated Faddeev-Popov determinants and functional integral measures has been carried out\cite{second}.
+Spatial diffeomorphism invariance is maintained provided the Hamiltonian density,

+is a scalar density of weight one\footnote{The square-root form of the Hamiltonian density is needed to reproduce the correct equations of motion\cite{SOOYU1,second}.
+Refs.\cite{ROOT} are literature on the existence and uniqueness of the square root operators, both bounded and unbounded.}.
 Einstein's General Relativity (with $\beta= \frac{1}{\sqrt{6}}$ and ${\mathcal V} =- \frac{q}{(2\kappa)^2}[R - 2\Lambda_{\rm{eff}} $]) is thus a particular realization of this wider class of theories.
-It has been shown elsewhere that this Hamiltonian produces the equations of motion of Einstein's theory, with an emergent lapse function which agrees with the a posteriori lapse function of General Relativity\cite{SOOYU, SOOYU1,CS}.
+Horava’s bold proposal\cite{Horava} to eschew 4-covariance in favor of just spatial diffeomorphism symmetry and its advantages is adopted in ITG in a consistent modification and extension of Einstein’s theory within this framework which yields a hitherto unexplored vista to overcome the many technical and conceptual obstacles in quantum gravity\cite{DeWitt,Wheeler}.
+It has been shown elsewhere that this Hamiltonian produces the equations of motion of Einstein's theory, with an emergent lapse function which agrees with the a posteriori lapse function of General Relativity\cite{SOOYU,SOOYU1}.

-In lieu of utilizing the momenta, Klauder's momentric \cite{Klauder} variables, ${\bar{\pi}}^{i}_{j} :=q_{jk}{\bar{\pi}}^{ik}$ confer many advantages\cite{SOOITAYU}.
-The fundamental commutation relations are,